InsultingPros/KFPatcher/README.md

 ## Implemented Features and Fixes

 ### KFGameType

+> [!WARNING]
+> If you use Gametype related patches - enable KFPatcher as a ServerActor, not as a usual mutator.
+Else you will get weird crashes and segfaults.

 - Print **Pat** health after a team wipe.
 - Allow players move after team wipe / win.